WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 It really is that easy.

-All of the calls have been wrapped and represented as native Python method calls, like :meth:`WebexTeamsAPI.people.me()` which gets the person details for the authenticated user (the user who's access token you are using) - see the `https://api.ciscospark.com/v1/people/me
+All of the calls have been wrapped and represented as native Python method calls, like :meth:`WebexTeamsAPI.people.me() <webexteamssdk.api.people.PeopleAPI.me>` which gets the person details for the authenticated user (the user who's access token you are using) - see the `https://api.ciscospark.com/v1/people/me
 <https://developer.webex.com/endpoint-people-me-get.html>`_ API endpoint